gvwilson/thirdbit/_posts/2019/05/2019-05-11-positive-and-negative-openness.md

 Boiling it all down to a tweet:

 > If you say, "It's just a programming language" then a language is all you'll ever have.
-> If you want users then you need a community.
+> If you want users, and really want to help them, then you need a community.

 Inspirations: